uribe-convers/Vitis_Phylogenomics/Vitis_Phylogenomics.md

 ## Changing names of raw reads to more useful names

 The names of the sequences were not very useful so we changed them to something more informative.
+The samples had names that were not standardized and we had to do some search and replace to make them have the same format across the samples.

-The samples had names that were not standardized and we had to do some search and replace to make then names have the same format across the samples.
+To do this, we created a comma separated value (.csv) file with the long, uninformative name followed by the new, standardized name.
+With this file, the vcf-to-tab file, and the script  `Replace_Many_Patterns.py`, we were able to change them all.

-The code in the `Change_Names_Vitis.sh` _should_ change all the names, but double check to make sure!
+To run it, type: `python3.6 Replace_Many_Patterns.py .csv file + + vcf-to-tab file + output file`

 ## Making data matrices for phylogenetic analyses